1337jazz/microtraining-git/README.md

 ```

 When you run `git rebase -i` you need to provide a commit to go back to.
-You can do this by  either giving an explcit commit hash, or using the HEAD syntax discussed previously.
+You can do this by  either giving an explicit commit hash, or using the HEAD syntax discussed previously.
 For example to include the last 4 commits in your rebase you could use:

 `git rebase -i HEAD~4`

 If you only have a few commits and what to go back to the very first commit the HEAD syntax won't work if you also want to include the "initial commit".
-For this situation you need to use, the `--root` flag instead of a commit reference.
+For this situation you need to use the `--root` flag instead of a commit reference.
 Usually you will likely have hundreds if not thousands of commits, so it wouldn't be practical to go all the way back to initial project creation, but in this case we only have about 11 commits in total so we'll keep it simple:

 `git rebase -i --root`